SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 # The big picture

-The bullet points build one coherent story, but each paragraph can be clicked to read more details.
+The bullet points form one coherent story, but each paragraph marked with an arrow can be clicked to read more details.

 <details>
 <summary>There is great potential in combining data from diverse fields, called domains.</summary>